Skagboys: Plot summary

 Renton and Sick Boy go to stay with Nicksy in London.
 Sick Boy is dating a rich woman, Lucinda, under false pretenses.
 He encourages Lucinda to shoot heroin, and later connects with Nicksy's neighbour and love interest Marsha.
 Begbie phones Renton to say he is moving in with June, whose father caught them having sex and kicked her out.
 Sick Boy and Renton successfully interview for a job on a Sealink Harwich-Amsterdam ferry, with the intention of smuggling heroin.

 Renton and Nicksy go back to Leith for Hogmanay, leaving Sick Boy in London.
 At a party, Renton comforts a bereaved Alison, before spending a night with Lesley.
 The next morning Renton joins his friends in the pub for the Hibs-Hearts game, after which violence erupts.

-Begbie has started working as an enforcer for local gangster Davie Power, and is ordered to menace his uncle Dickie, a pub-owner, resolving the situation with extreme violence.
+Begbie has started working as an enforcer for local gangster Davie Power, and is ordered to menace his uncle Dickie, a pub owner, resolving the situation with extreme violence.

 Learning Spud is a heroin addict, Renton's parents suspect Renton is too, and argue.
 Afterwards, at the pub, Davie Renton has a bitter argument with Dickson.
 Davie's oldest son, Billy, witnesses the confrontation, and after Davie leaves, lures Dickson outside in order to beat him savagely, while his friends wreck the pub.

-In London, Nicksy finds Marsha's aborted foetus in the block's rubbish chute, while trying to rescue a puppy, and resolves to bury it at sea.
+In London, Nicksy finds Marsha's aborted foetus in the block's rubbish chute while trying to rescue a puppy, and resolves to bury it at sea.

-Begbie interrupts Tommy with new girlfriend Lizzie, trying to persuade him to participate in a violent outing at the Hibs-Aberdeen game, but Tommy is increasingly wary of this circle.
+Begbie interrupts Tommy with new girlfriend Lizzie, trying to persuade him to participate in a violent outing at the Hibs-Aberdeen game, but Tommy is increasingly wary of his friends.
 A despondent Alison meets a drunk Begbie in the street, June having suffered a miscarriage.
 Begbie engages in violence again shortly afterwards, and is sent to prison.

 On the guys' first day on the boat, some football hooligans start a riot, during which Sick Boy steals the wallet of their supervisor, Cream Shirt, and Renton takes heroin and skives.
 Renton begins a sexual relationship with their colleague Charlene, a career thief.
 The next morning drug kingpin Marriot briefs Renton, Sick Boy, and Nicksy about their role as mules, but they decide to withdraw from the scam.
 Marriot, furious, is forced to transport 50 grams of heroin through customs alone.
 They return to Hackney, resolving not to return to Sealink.
 After a brief, intense fling, Charlene dumps Renton, and accidentally takes Nicksy's foetus while attempting to steal from Renton as she leaves.
-Nicksy goes upstairs to confront Marsha about the foetus, but during the altercation climbs out onto her window-ledge.
+Nicksy goes upstairs to confront Marsha about the foetus, but during the altercation climbs out onto her window ledge.
 Sick Boy and Lucinda arrive at the flats to find police trying to talk Nicksy inside.
 Marsha reveals Sick Boy's infidelities to Lucinda, who storms off.
 A social worker takes Nicksy away.